LyubomirT/intense-rp-next/README.md

 Likely caused by Cloudflare's challenges.
 Most of the times this happens when you frequently log in and out of DeepSeek.
 Technically, the best ways to fix this are:
 - **Use Persistent Profiles**: Enable persistent profiles in the settings to keep your session alive.
 ALSO, this lets the browser store cookies and session data, which helps with Cloudflare challenges.
-- **Use Undetected Chrome**: This, obviously, only works if you use Chrome.
+- **Use Undetected Chrome**: This works with Chrome and Edge.
 IntenseRP automatically enables undetected Chrome mode, which helps bypass Cloudflare's bot detection.

 ### Network Interception Broken Or Unstable

-Please note that the feature is still in beta and might not work perfectlly in all cases.
-Also, note that this has only been implemented and tested for Chrome.
-If you use Edge, it might not work as well, if at all.
+Please note that the feature is still in beta and might not work perfectly in all cases.
+Network interception is now supported for both Chrome and Edge.
 IntenseRP Next falls back to the old HTML to Markdown conversion if network interception fails, so you can still use it, but with less reliability.

 ### Code Blocks Temporarily Pausing Streaming